2014 kidnapping and murders of Israeli teenagers: Background

 2013 was a calm period with the November 2012 ceasefire being largely respected, despite 50 rockets fired by Palestinians and 10 airstrikes by Israel.
-According to PCHR 44 Palestinians were killed and over 100 injured, while the Israeli Security Agency reported six Israeli fatalities (all but one from the West Bank) and 44 injuries.
+According to the Palestinian Centere for Human Rights (PCHR) 44 Palestinians were killed and over 100 injured, while the Israeli Security Agency reported six Israeli fatalities (all but one from the West Bank) and 44 injuries.
 The first half of 2014 saw an increase in tension manifested by a higher rate of injuries.
 Among Palestinians there were 43 fatalities in the first half of the year plus 1860 injuries.
 Tension was also increased by Israel's opposition to the formation of a Hamas-Fatah unity government, with threats of sanctions and the burgeoning issue of prisoners and the violation of the Shalit agreement Mutual attacks on each other by Israel and Gaza continued, as did the Israeli blockade of Gaza.

 Mainstream western media ascribe the initiation of the major 2014 conflict to the kidnapping of the three Israeli teenagers.
-Some news analysts believe that earlier clashes might also have played a role in the chain of events.
-On 15 May, two Palestinian teenagers were shot dead during the Nakba commemorations in the Beitunia killings.
-An autopsy report published on 9 June proved the death of one of them to be due to "live fire," i.e. not "rubber bullets."
+Some news analysts believe that earlier clashes also played a role in the chain of events, such as 15 May, when Israeli forces shot and killed two Palestinian teenagers during a protest near Beitunia as part of the Nakba Day commemorations; an autopsy report published on 9 June proved the death of one of them to be due to "live fire," i.e. not "rubber bullets."

-The Israeli Foreign Ministry web site emphasized rocket fire from Gaza as being the reason for the IDF mission into Gaza.
+The Israeli Foreign Ministry website emphasized rocket fire from Gaza as being the reason for the IDF mission into Gaza.